robertleroy/crate/vue/directives/swipe.md

 `touch-action: pan-x;` can also be useful allowing a horizontal gesture only.

+In some situations it may be usefull to make a `div >> .touch-mask` with a higher `z-index` to receive the gesture.

 Currently the only directions supported are `right` and `left`, though extending to up and down should be a simple edit.